-Readers motivated by Blackpool's municipal bus history will be pleased to hear that work on the commemorative tome covering one hundred years of the town's bus services and vehicles is actually underway.
 Whilst much has been written about the trams by expert local authors the bus side of Blackpool's transport network have received only intermittent coverage through the years.
-This is most surprising given the unique styling adopted from the 1930s as well as the more unusual vehicles which made the system a 'special case' for enthusiasts and visiting public.
+This is most surprising given the unique styling adopted from the 1930s as well as the more unusual vehicles which made the system a 'special case' for enthusiasts.

 The writer is privileged to hold the extensive collection of Saidman photographs of new buses and coaches built in Blackpool by HV Burlingham company - within which naturally there are formal images of vehicles commissioned by Blackpool Corporation.
-Many examples of these appear in the forthcoming Blackpool Bus Centenary title.
-The late David Ellor and Don Crossley were kind enough to allow access to their private collection over recent years - and selective images have been sourced from the Omnibus Society and allied archives.
+Many examples of these appear in Blackpool Bus Centenary title.
+The late David Ellor and Don Crossley were kind enough to allow access to their private collections in previous years - and selective images have been sourced from the Omnibus Society and allied archives.
 Blackpool's Transport Services Ltd. management together with the town's Local History archives have been of sustained assistance over a long duration in researching the 'bus story'.
 However retired 'crews' and staff with knowledge of the Corporation's buses, particularly in the pre-deregulation years going back to the Luff era are invited to contribute anecdotes and personal 'snaps' for this Centenary volume.
-In many cases informal photos can prove to be the most interesting in recounting long gone era.

 One of the Author's own personal 'snaps'.
 Grange Park terminus of Service 6 in 1960 with the experimental rebuild of Burlingham bodied PD2 305 in service.
 The front entrance doors being open for unloading passengers whilst the enclosed rear platform is for boarding only.
 A seated conductor/conductress dealt with fares on boarding from a confined space under the rear facing staircase whilst a nearside staircase was added towards the front of the upper 'saloon' with exit immediately behind the driver's cab bulkhead.
 Needless to say this was a shortlived trial.